ballerina-platform/module-ballerinax-zoom.scheduler/ballerina/tests/README.md

    export ZOOM_USER_ID="user_id_from_step5"
 ```

-If you are using Windows you can use following method:
+If you are using Windows, you can use the following method:
 ```bash
    setx IS_LIVE_SERVER true
    setx ZOOM_CLIENT_ID "your_client_id"